VirusTotal/yara/docs/writingrules.rst

      - Match a non-digit character

-Starting with version 3.3.0 these zero-with assertions are also recognized:
+Starting with version 3.3.0 these zero-width assertions are also recognized:

 .. list-table::
    :widths: 3 10